Entertainment noise limits and compliance with licence conditions

 If you apply for a new liquor licence or for a change to your current licence and do not intend to have entertainment, then (in most cases) a maximum allowable noise limit of 75 decibels, measured approximately 3 metres from the source, will be endorsed on the licence.

 The same limit of 75 decibels may also apply if you want to provide entertainment but do not obtain an acoustic report to submit with your new licence or alteration application.

-You must provide OLGR with a report from a qualified sound engineer or acoustic consultant if you apply to have a current condition prohibiting or limiting amplified entertainment removed or varied, or if you intend to conduct amplified entertainment above 75 decibels at a new establishment.
+You must provide OLGR with an acoustic report from a qualified sound engineer or acoustic consultant if you apply to have a current condition prohibiting or limiting amplified entertainment removed or varied, or if you intend to conduct amplified entertainment above 75 decibels at a new establishment.